Emmotes/ic_spoilers/docs/season_6.md

 We believe the five seasonal champions this time around are likely to be Zorbu, Nrakk, Korth, Warden and Sisaspia.

+This means the theme this season is unaffiliated CNE originals.

 # Changes

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - or specialisations might not be marked as such - etc..